id-studiolab/Digital-Interfaces/assignments/05-walkie-talkie-hw-code/index.md

 **Remember that walkie-talkies cannot receive messages while their channel is open.**

-Just like last week, here below we present a template with **almost** everything you need to make your walkie-talkie work.
+Just like last week, below we present a template with **almost** everything you need to make your walkie-talkie work.

 Although, one crucial part is **missing**, the part inside the `while` loop, you should use the acting machine diagram below the code to make your walkie-talkie work.